 turn, you may never have become as interested in fighting games (or even heard of TFG) if it

 weren't for the aforementioned artists and the existence of this website, together.
-Hey, it's one big circle of love, man.
+Hey, it's one big circle of love.
 Old school FGC...
 Old school devs...
 THANK YOU. ~TFG Webmaster

-started it all in the late 80's / early 90's has evolved dramatically
+started it all in the late 80's / early 90's have evolved dramatically

-and beautifully throughout the past 3 decades.
+and beautifully over the past 3 decades.
 If for some

-interested in trying out (and eventually buying many times over) these
+interested in (and eventually buying) these legendary games.

 is the largest archive of its kind, and continues to